estefanojctimoteo/aspnetcore-api/README.md

 2. On PMC, select Core_Api.Infra.Data as the default project

-3. Input: add-migration [name-of-migration] -Context FirstContext

-4. Input: update-database -Context FirstContext
+3. Input: update-database -Context FirstContext